Aharake/newsapp/README.md

 search: Type in keywords and search for articles about that topic
 find: Look for articles by their exact title or author name

-You can also filter by date using the dropdown - useful if you only want recent news.
+You can also filter by date